Contemporary Issues in Education (Module 34016)

 By the end of the module you should be able to:

-- Demonstrate the ability to critically engage with presenters and other students through discussion of research presented in seminars and tutorials.
+- Demonstrate the ability to critically engage with other students through discussion of research.

 Programmes associated with this module